smasongarrison/AutoHotKey_Scripts/Compile/output.txt

 ::she is a person who::she
 ::she was a person who::she
 ::important essentials::essentials
-::in spite of the fact that::although
+;::in spite of the fact that::although
 ::in the field of::in
 ::job functions::job
 ::new innovations::innovations